 If all that weren’t enough, Batman The Animated Series gave us the birth of Harley Quinn, a character so popular that she became a permanent cast member of the Batman universe.
 There is a popular scene in Season 3 where Harley Quinn kisses Batman to thank him for being such a nice guy.
 The series also introduced us to the voice actors of Batman and the Joker, for example, who have become the defining voice of the characters in future shows and video games.

-If you consider yourself a Batman fan, you absolutely need to own this series.
+If you consider yourself a Batman fan, you absolutely need to own (affiliate link) this series.
 Beside the countless classic Batman stories, the animation is top notch.
 None of that computer crap done today.
 And don’t forget that this series was produced by Warner Brothers, the king of cartoon shows.
 So take my word for it, Batman The Animated Series is worth every penny, just like how watching it was worth every second of my wasted childhood.

 Were you a fan of Batman the Animated Series?
 Leave a comment below and tell me your thoughts.